 by Craig Hohenberger

-The 46th annual Bigfork Christmas Bird Count was held Saturday, December 14th, under cloudy skies, periodic “snow bands,” and relatively calm conditions all day.
-Snow depths were non-existent and/or limited to the higher eastern edges of the count circle; temperatures ranged from 31-39 degrees F. Rivers and lakes were mostly open and there was no ice on Flathead Lake.
+The 47th annual Bigfork Christmas Bird Count was held Saturday, December 19, under cloudy skies, periodic light showers, with mild to moderate SW winds throughout the day.
+Snow depths were non-existent and/or limited to the higher eastern edges of the count circle; temperatures ranged from 36-46 degrees F. Lakes and ponds were mostly frozen and Flathead Lake and River were ice free.

-Thank you to all the wonderful participants who helped make the Bigfork CBC count a very enjoyable and fantastic experience!
+Thank you to all the wonderful participants who helped make the Bigfork CBC count a very enjoyable and fantastic experience during this covid pandemic!